wrzasa/rbsim/README.md

 destination address.

     new_process :sender1 do
-      send_data to: :receiver, size: 1024, type: :request, content: 'anything useful for your model' end
+      send_data to: :receiver, size: 1024.bytes, type: :request, content: 'anything useful for your model' end

-Data will be sent to process called `:receiver`, size will be 1024, `type` and `content` of the data can be set to anything considered useful.
+Data will be sent to process called `:receiver`, size will be 1024 bytes, `type` and `content` of the data can be set to anything considered useful.

 ##### Receiving data